zinrai/kvm-vm-register/README.md

 - Copies the specified VM image to `/var/lib/libvirt/images`
 - Generates XML configuration for the new VM
 - Registers the VM with libvirt without starting it
-- Customizable VM parameters (name, memory, vCPUs, network)
+- Customizable VM parameters (memory, vCPUs, network)
 - Creates an independent qcow2 image, allowing for disk size expansion
 - Automatically sets the VM's hostname to match the VM name